If you have any doubt about this guide, you can ask any time.

 Ubuntu uses Launchpad to keep track of bugs and their fixes.
 This page will guide you through the steps required to file a good and detailed report.

 When possible, this will involve running a command 'ubuntu-bug' alias 'apport-bug' alias 'apport-collect'

 that will collect information from the local system on the problematic program, and then open a form in a web browser for your comments.

 If you don’t already have one - you need to create a Launchpad account.
 This will allow you to file new bugs and comment on existing ones.

 Determine if the bug is really a bug

 You should not file a bug if you are:

-Requesting support: there are a multitude of ways you can get help using Ubuntu, such as the Launchpad answer tracker, the Ask Ubuntu site, the Ubuntu forums, the #ubuntu channel on the Freenode IRC server, and the ubuntu-users mailing list.
+Requesting support: There are a multitude of ways you can get help using Ubuntu, such as the Launchpad answer tracker, the Ask Ubuntu site, the Ubuntu forums, the #ubuntu channel on the https://help.ubuntu.com/community/InternetRelayChat server, and the ubuntu-users mailing list.

-Discussing features and existing policy: this belongs to the ubuntu-devel-discuss mailing list.
+Discussing features, existing policy, proposing features, or ideas: This belongs to the ubuntu-devel-discuss mailing list.

 If you want to file a translation or misspelling bug, follow the instructions here.